SK-Digital/cosmic-clicker/memory.md

 ## Notes
 - `.rush-meteor` (MeteorShower) and `.rush-blackhole` (BlackHole) wrappers are required for E2E tests to detect and verify animation overlays.
 - Animation logic and cleanup are handled in RushEventAnimation.tsx; parent unmounts on onComplete.

+## Achievements System
+- Achievements are tracked in `state.achievements`.
+- Progress bars and unlocks in the UI are now always in sync with the actual game state.
+- The 'hundred-clicks' achievement is based on `totalClicks` and persists across reloads.

+## Outstanding/Next Steps
+- Ensure all achievements are tracked and displayed correctly as new ones are added.
+- Continue to follow clicker_phases.md and roadmap.md for next features and testing.